-Introduction to the session, outlining aims of the session and the expected outcomes.
-Students should be sitting with their teams if possible.
+Introduction to the session, outlining aims of the session and expected outcomes.
+Students should be sitting with their teams.

-14. Final Design Decisions
+Final Design Decisions 19.

-Using their own evaluation of the prototype and the feedback generated from user testing, teams should agree on improvements and modifications and arrive at their final product idea.
+Using their own evaluation of the prototype and the feedback generated from user testing, teams should agree on improvements and modifications and arrive at the final product idea.